-Sitka Mountain Ash can be found mainly on rich moist soils along the borders of streams, or rocky hillsides, usually in association with conifers.
+Found mainly on rich moist soils along the borders of streams, or rocky hillsides, usually in association with conifers.

 Take caution with the seeds, they contain hydrogen cyanide.
 This is the ingredient that gives almonds their characteristic flavor.
 Unless the seed is very bitter it should be perfectly safe in reasonable quantities.
 In small quantities, hydrogen cyanide has been shown to stimulate respiration and improve digestion, it is also claimed to be of benefit in the treatment of cancer.
-In excess, however, it can cause respiratory failure and possible even death.
+In excess, however, it can cause respiratory failure and possibly even death.